fieldtrip/website/workshop/natmeg/timefrequency.md

 {% include image src="/assets/img/workshop/natmeg/timefrequency/natmeg_freq3.png" %}

-_Figure: Time-frequency representations calculated using ft_freqanalysis.
-Plotting was done with ft_multiplotTFR.
-Note that the image is displayed rotated for unknown reason (website bug)._
+_Figure: Time-frequency representations calculated using ft_freqanalysis and plotted with ft_multiplotTFR_

 Note that by using the options cfg.baseline and cfg.baselinetype when calling plotting functions, baseline correction can be applied to the data.
 Baseline correction can also be applied directly by calling **[ft_freqbaseline](/reference/ft_freqbaseline)**.
 You can combine the various visualisation options/functions interactively to explore your data.
 Currently, this is the default ploting behavior because the configuration option cfg.interactive='yes' is activated unless you explicitly select cfg.interactive='no' before calling **[ft_multiplotTFR](/reference/ft_multiplotTFR)** to deactivate it.
 See also the [plotting tutorial](/tutorial/plotting) for more details.

 Something interesting seems to happen at channel MEG1041.
-To make a plot of a single channel use the function \*_[ft_singleplotTFR](/reference/ft_singleplotTFR)_
+To make a plot of a single channel use the function **[ft_singleplotTFR](/reference/ft_singleplotTFR)**.

     cfg = [];
     cfg.baseline     = [-0.5 -0.1];